GamebreakingStudios/FRESteamWorks/README.md

 storage, workshop support and much more in your games built with Adobe AIR on Windows, Mac and Linux.

-# RossD20Studios :: Steam Input API and Native Linux Support #
+# Project Forks and versions #

 A brief history of this project's development:
 1. [Ventero](https://github.com/Ventero) initially started this project as a fork of [FRESteamWorks by Oldes/Amanita Design](https://github.com/Oldes/FRESteamWorks/)
 2. [waveofthought](https://github.com/waveofthought-code) forked Ventero's branch [FRESteamWorks by Ventero](https://github.com/Ventero/FRESteamWorks) to create his branch that added 64Bit + expanded API
-3. [RossD20Studios](https://github.com/RossD20Studios) forked waveofthought's branch [FRESteamWorks waveofthought](https://github.com/waveofthought-code/FRESteamWorks) to create this branch that adds support for Steam Input API, Native Linux, and newer AIR v50.2.3 thanks to support from Andrew Frost, Jon Dix and Brad Jackson.
+3. [RossD20Studios](https://github.com/RossD20Studios) forked waveofthought's branch [FRESteamWorks waveofthought](https://github.com/waveofthought-code/FRESteamWorks) to create a branch that adds support for Steam Input API, Native Linux, and newer AIR v50.2.3 thanks to support from Andrew Frost, Jon Dix and Brad Jackson.

-For an example of this ANE in action with a Steam Deck Verified and Native Linux support, you can [download the free demo of my turn-based tactical card game, Abalon, on Steam](https://store.steampowered.com/app/1681840/Abalon/?utm_source=FRESteamWorks).
+4  [Gamebreaking Studios](https://github.com/GamebreakingStudios) forked RossD20Studios's branch [FRESteamWorks RossD20Studios](https://github.com/RossD20Studios/FRESteamWorks) to create a branch that supports a newer Steam API, merging back in some newer changes from waveofthought, and supports older AIR versions too.

 # Download #